julianachagas/lofi-pomodoro/README.md

   - Pomodoro: 25 minutes
   - Short break: 5 minutes
   - Long break: 15 minutes
-- User can pause and resume the timer
+- User can stop and start the timer
-- A notification sound is played when the timer is up and the app will transition to another mode.
+- Audio notification at the end of a timer period
 - Circular progress bar that updates every second and represents how far through their timer the user is
 - The app will automatically start a short break session at the end of a pomodoro session and vice versa.
 After four pomodoro sessions, the app will switch to the long break mode.
 Once the break is finished, it'll go back to the pomodoro mode and start a new session.
 - The countdown timer is displayed in the page title.
 This allows the user to quickly see how many minutes are left in a session without switching tabs.